|photo by Calphotos Berkeley|

 A decline in the reproduction of pinyon pine nuts in the Southwest in recent decades could effect a number of different bird and mammal species, including the Crossbill seen here feeding on a pinyon pine nut.This was true of all the various pine species nuts I planted in the ground, including the Torrey Pines.
 If you ponder it for a moment, it's actually a great strategy.
 Seedlings have to contend with soil pathogens and allelopathic chemical properties of a shrub's dander or mulch underneath the plant selected by the Scrub Jay.
 For the most part, even these microbes are dormant, so the emerging root has a chance to develop a healthy networked infrastructure interconnected hopefully to the mycorrhizal fungal grid which will provide a healthy antibiotics against pathogens before the actual green needles part of the plant actually pops up through the soil into the light and before soil becomes warmer favouring the awoken activity of long dormant pathogens.
 I discovered that the soil temperature didn't require warmth for germination, much like I discovered with my Tecate Seed germination project , which I performed in the refrigerator on a bottom shelf basically in the dark for three months, at which time the seed germ produced the swelling of the white taproot bursting through it's membrane.
 But each year I always had an abundant supply of newer Parry Pinyon seedlings popping up all over my almost three acres.
 Funny thing was, I had no mature Parry Pinyons on my actual property.
 But a few surrounding properties did have some bigger older nut producing trees.
 Scrub Jays had brought them from very far away.
 It truly illustrates how a habitat can spread and in the case of these heavy nuts incapable of promoting themselves in ever expanding landscapes, the Scrub Jay gets the credit.
 I'll have more photos of Western Scrub Jay roles in and around Chaparral when I come back there for a couple of months.
 I'll have another post associated with this on Western Scrub Jays later.

-Now getting to the point of this post, not everything is a rosy picture for not only the Parry Pinyon, but all Pinyons and most likely other southwestern pine species.
+Now getting to the point of this post, not everything is a rosy picture for not only the Parry Pinyon.
+Same with most all Pinyons and most likely other southwestern pine species.
 From 1999 to 2003 I tried to go out at the right time and collect Parry Pinyon pine nut seeds for Mike Evans of Tree of Life Nursery.
 During that four year period I could fine no viable pine nut.
 There were thousands of cones on all the trees combined and they were loaded with the pine nuts.
-But the nuts were hollow and empty inside.
+But the nuts were hollow and empty inside like the photo you see above.
 This was odd and Mike said it was common that trees wouldn't produce cones if not enough rain or drought.
 But that didn't make any sense.
-These trees have always thrived in drought dry type environments anyway.
+These trees actually produced hundreds of cones and have always thrived in drought dry type environments anyway.
 Something else caused this as yet unknown phenomena.
 Furthermore, this was not a drought type situation where trees were holding back through an adaptation strategy called 'Phenotypic Plasticity' responding to environmental cues by not producing any cones to conserve the health of the rest of the tree.
-There were thousands of them and all with empty hollow seed nut shells.
+At Burnt Valley in Anza California there were thousands of them and all with empty hollow pine nut shells.
 Of course this doesn't mean that somewhere on the San Jacinto Mountains there weren't any cones with viable nuts.
 But I went to over a dozen key areas and sampled everything around and found nothing.
 Thing only thing I received is hands full of pitch.
 All pinyon cones collectors will know what I mean.
 But this was also year after year for four years in a row before leaving to come here to Sweden.
 Going to the Forestry office and other individuals with supposedly expert background produced nothing.
 So I forgot about it.
 Well, until now.
 Now the news lately for Pinyon Pine & Juniper Woodland ecosystems isn't looking good and to be honest, I don't see a way out for them any longer.
 At least under the present System as it's headed.

 "Creeping climate change in the Southwest appears to be having a negative effect on pinyon pine reproduction, a finding with implications for wildlife species sharing the same woodland ecosystems, says a University of Colorado Boulder-led study."